Skip to content

 Back to Blog

-high severity June 15, 2026 · scope unconfirmed
+high severity June 15, 2026 · 4 min read Unverified claim — what this is

 Palmer Sicard Listed by thegentlemen Ransomware Group

 On June 15, 2026, mechanical contractor Palmer & Sicard appeared on the leak site of the ransomware group known as thegentlemen.
-The company, headquartered in Exeter, New Hampshire, had internal files exfiltrated during a ransomware attack.
+The company, headquartered in Exeter, New Hampshire, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of individuals whose personal information may have been exposed remains unknown, anyone whose data was stored in the company’s systems—including employees, customers, vendors, and their families—could be affected.

 Public reporting indicates that Palmer & Sicard, a 100% employee-owned firm founded in 1954, had internal files stolen and later published on thegentlemen’s leak site.
 The data includes documents that ransomware operators typically harvest to pressure victims into payment.
 Available reporting describes the incident as a classic ransomware deployment in which attackers gained access, exfiltrated information, and then threatened to release it publicly.
 No confirmed total of exposed records has been released, but the presence of the company on a ransomware leak site means any personal information held by the contractor—such as names, addresses, contact details, financial records, or employee information—is now at risk of further circulation.